 Grade Six: Spanish

 This course begins with a detailed review of greetings, numbers, date, time and weather.
 Students then move on to the study of vocabulary related to school, the home and the marketplace.
-The present indicative;, negative and interrogative expressions;, possessive adjectives;, and the gender and number of nouns, adjectives and articles are introduced.
-Students are encouraged to speak and write within the limits of their language resources and develop their listening skills through various listening comprehension exercises.
+The present indicative; negative and interrogative expression; possessive adjectives; and the gender and number of nouns, adjectives and articles are introduced.
+Boys are encouraged to speak and write within the limits of their language resources and develop their listening skills through various listening comprehension exercises.
 This course meets three times a week.
-Text: Español Santillana 1 A.
+Textbook, workbook and supersite: Realidades 1a

 Form I: Elementary Spanish

 The goal of this course is for students with prior knowledge of basic beginning Spanish to develop their listening, speaking, reading and writing skills.
 Students begin to expand their use of the language in a variety of contexts.
 They are encouraged to speak and write within the limits of their language resources and develop their listening skills through various listening comprehension exercises.
-Students also develop their reading comprehension skills by reading graded readers.
 In terms of grammar, the class covers negative and interrogative expressions, possessive adjectives, ordinal numbers, the forms and uses of ser and estar, the present tense of stem changing, irregular, intransitive and reflexive verbs, the rules of the infinitive, and the past tense of regular verbs.
 Emphasis is also placed on the enrichment of vocabulary and on cultural awareness.
-A major project in Spanish is completed during the course of the year.
-Text: Español Santillana 1 B.
+Additionally, the boys further explore language and culture by reading the short novel Agentes Secretos y el Mural de Picasso.
+Textbook, workbook and supersite: Realidades 1b.

 Form II: Spanish I

 Students are expected to master beginning Spanish grammar and simple oral and written expressions.
 The class focuses its efforts on the four basic skills: reading, writing, speaking and listening in Spanish.
-The first part of the course is a thorough review of previous grammatical topics; during the second part of the year, students explore the uses of direct and indirect object pronouns, the preterite tense and the differences between this tense and the imperfect tense.
+The first part of the course is a thorough review of previous grammatical topics.
+During the second part of the year, boys explore the uses of direct and indirect object pronouns, the preterite tense and the differences between this tense and the imperfect tense.
 Vocabulary enrichment and cultural awareness are emphasized through the study of Spanish speaking countries, famous people of Hispanic descent and several short stories.
+Textbook, workbook, and supersite: Descubre 2.